 Members who have resigned: Todd Endo, Christy Wise, Philip Farah, Todd Deatherage, Stephen Hyde

-Members in Memorial: Beverly Hunter, Scott Kennedy
+Members in Memoriam: Beverly Hunter, Scott Kennedy